voxel51/fiftyone/docs/source/teams/migrations.rst

 Downgrading your deployment
 ___________________________

-Admins can also downgrade their FiftyOne Teams deployment to an older version if necessary.
+Admins can also downgrade their FiftyOne Enterprise deployment to an older version if necessary.

 The steps are the same as :ref:`when upgrading <teams-upgrading>`, except that you’ll need to know the appropriate database version to migrate down to.
-Each version of Teams corresponds to a version of open source FiftyOne called its "open source compatibility version", and this versioning system is used to set the database version.
+Each version of Enterprise corresponds to a version of open source FiftyOne called its "open source compatibility version", and this versioning system is used to set the database version.

-For example, you can downgrade to Teams v0.10 like so:
+For example, you can downgrade to Enterprise v0.10 like so:

 .. code-block:: shell

-    OS_COMPAT_VERSION=0.18.0  # OS compatibility version for Teams v0.10.0
+    OS_COMPAT_VERSION=0.18.0  # OS compatibility version for Enterprise v0.10.0

     export FIFTYONE_DATABASE_ADMIN=true
     fiftyone migrate --all -v ${OS_COMPAT_VERSION}